Fretboard Foundation

 An introduction to the fundamentals of major key harmony by exploring the guitar fretboard with interactive animations and sound.

-Course: Intervals
+Series: Intervals

 Learn the fundamental building blocks of music, and where to find interval shapes on the guitar.